-Transition towards the circular economy, a core priority of the EU 2020 Strategy, is particularly relevant for central European industrial areas due to the outstanding use of primary natural resources in various production stages: processing, packaging and transportation.
-Recycling rates, however, are still far from directive targets and one main reason for this is that reuse of by-products is often left to companies’ individual initiatives.
-Central European countries are characterised by numerous business organisational models but the same cross-value relationships are not fully exploited for waste valorization and reduction of primary natural resources.
+Transition towards circular economy is a core priority of the EU 2020 Strategy, particularly relevant for Central European industrial areas due to the outstanding use of primary natural resources in various production stages: processing, packaging and transportation.
+Recycling rates, however, are still far from directive targets and one main reason for this is that the reuse of by-products is often performed only by companies’ indipendent initiatives.
+Central European countries are characterised by numerous business organisational models but the same cross-value relationships are not fully exploited for waste valorization and for reducting the use of primary natural resources.

-The CIRCE2020 project aims to facilitate a larger uptake of integrated environmental management approach in five specific central European industrial areas by changing patterns from single and sporadic company recycling interventions to an integrated redesign of industrial interactions based on the circular economy.
+The CIRCE2020 project aims to facilitate a larger uptake of integrated environmental management approach in five specific Central European industrial areas by changing patterns from single and sporadic company recycling interventions to an integrated redesign of industrial interactions based on the concept of circular economy.
 The goal is to introduce innovative cross-value chain waste governance models and transnational analytic tools to improve capacities of concerned waste public-private sector to reduce dependencies from primary natural resources within industrial processing.
-It should also provide robust evidences about environmental and economic benefits from shifting to enhanced industrial symbiosis.
+The project should also provide robust evidences about environmental and economic benefits from shifting to enhanced industrial symbiosis.

 Bay Zoltan - Non-Profit Ltd for Applied Research is Hungary's leading applied research institution.
 Itsobjectives are to provide R&D services to companies operating in Hungary and to improve the competitiveness and efficiency of enterprises in Hungary through successful innovation and technology transfer

 ATM - Waste Management Association Mid.Tyrol is a service organization for its 104 municipalities in the district of Innsbruck-Land (IL) and Schwaz (SZ).
 As non-profit organization all waste-management issues from marketing of certain collected waste streams at municipal collection sites to consulting and accounting are provided to its municipalities